asmblah/pausable/README.md

 # Pausable

-Pause and resume JavaScript code from arbitrary places.
+Pause and resume JavaScript code from arbitrary points.

 ## Installation